Fuji X-E2, FUJINON XF 55-200mm, ISO 4000, ƒ/4.8, 1/500

 The principle of the technique frees you up, whereas the method alone will freeze you up.

-Nikon D4, AF NIKKOR 85mm f/1.4D, ISO 800, ƒ/1.4, 1/160
+Kalyn Wood [Nikon D4, AF NIKKOR 85mm f/1.4D, ISO 800, ƒ/1.4, 1/160]

 I wanted to shoot at ƒ/1.4.
 So, always using my strobes in the studio was a technique.
 But unfortunately, I was letting that technology get in the way of the principle of soft lighting.

 These lights are just too much, and then I relaxed and realized the modeling lights might be just enough to make it work.
-So I turned off the radio remote, opened the 85mm lens to ƒ/1.4, cranked the ISO up to 800, and started shooting.
+So I turned off the radio remote, opened the 85mm lens to ƒ/1.4, cranked the ISO to 800, and started shooting.

-Nikon D4, AF NIKKOR 85mm f/1.4D, ISO 200, ƒ/8, 1/200
+Kalyn Wood [Nikon D4, AF NIKKOR 85mm f/1.4D, ISO 200, ƒ/8, 1/200]

-I thought she looked like Evil Queen/Regina Mills (Played by Lana Parrilla) on Once Upon a Time.
+She looked like Evil Queen/Regina Mills (Played by Lana Parrilla) on Once Upon a Time.
 She loved that actress and was pleased I saw her in that way.

-Nikon D4, Nikon 85mm ƒ/1.8G, ISO 50, ƒ/2.8, 1/60
+Jane Yandel [Nikon D4, Nikon 85mm ƒ/1.8G, ISO 50, ƒ/2.8, 1/60]

-Then as we changed locations, I started to see how specific areas would bring out different parts of her personality.
+Then, as we changed locations, I started to see how specific areas would bring out different parts of her personality.
 They would compliment her and create a mood.
 The last photo is what I think of when I think of the famous Dove Girl ads.

 You see, we have been talking about the principles of portraits and not so much technique.